| Publications | Analyses & Studies | Increased Digitalisation as a Result of the Coronavirus? Home office in October 2022

 Datawrapper laden

 Differences can be seen according to age groups.
 For example, the compatibility of work and private life is important, especially for middle-aged professionals.
 Compared to professionals aged 55 and above, younger respondents often see a more productive, better and more concentrated work environment as the main reason for working at home.
-On the other hand, older professionals name protection from corona infection as a main reason for working from home more frequently than younger professionals.
+On the other hand, older professionals name protection from coronavirus as the main reason for working from home more frequently than younger professionals.

 Klicken Sie auf den unteren Button, um den Inhalt von Datawrapper zu laden.